 However, other common areas creating excess wetness and steam include the bathroom and the kitchen – showering and cooking frequently adds moisture to the air in your home.

 Wet spaces in your home are particularly vulnerable to water damage and need to be regularly inspected for mould growth.
+You need to find the source of moisture, eliminate it and make sure you remove all the mould and mould spores.

 During an inspection you should always pay specific attention to areas underneath shelving and inside cupboards as well as along the wall skirting.
 Theses are areas where signs of overflows or mould build-up from leaks can go unnoticed.